Connect with us

 • Balloon

-• Scissors or pin
+• Scissors or a pin

 Procedure: